parker-group/SDEtool/README.md

 There are **three ways** to do this:

 - 🖱️ **Option 1: Copy + paste directly into R**
-  You can literally scroll down to the `SDE_functions.r` script, copy the functions, and paste them into your R console.
+  You can literally go to the `SDE_functions.r` script, copy the functions, and paste them into your R console.

 - 💻 **Option 2: Source the file locally** (if you've cloned or downloaded this repo)
   ```r